Career Center Guidelines

 - On-Campus Interviews

-- Career Services-sponsored Information Sessions and Information Tables (generally limited to three tables per semester)
+- Career Center-sponsored Information Sessions and Information Tables (generally limited to three tables per semester)

 - UMBC Connects visibility days

 The Career Center provides recruitment services to employers/individuals who abide by employer standards of ethical conduct established by the National Association of Colleges and Employers (NACE), the NACE Principles for Professional Conduct.
 For the entire text, refer to http://www.naceweb.org/principles/.
 Consistent with the NACE Principles for Professional Conduct, all job postings must contain accurate information about the organization offering employment and the position offered, and all employers must comply with all equal employment opportunity standards.
 In accordance with the equal opportunity employment provisions, UMBC prohibits postings that are in violation of any state or federal laws.
 In addition, employers/individuals receiving Career Center recruitment services must conform to the following Career Center standards:

 Employment/entrepreneurial opportunities should pay, at a minimum, a base salary in compliance with the minimum wage standards.
 However, employers offering commission-only positions may post positions and use Career Center’s recruitment services if they meet the following criteria: 1) they do not charge the applicant for training, require purchase of supplies or charge for start-up fees and/or kits, 2) they specify in their job posting the manner in which compensation will occur including during and after any training, 3) they offer benefits to full-time employees, and 4) compensation does not rely on recruiting others to join nor is based on a “pyramid” or “multi-level” type structure.